Blog

 The goal of the ‘film critic’ activity is to help participants express their emotions at a specific time, whether about their attitude to the work in general or to a particular project.

-To set it up, ask each member of the team to express their mood through a film title.
-You can provide a list of titles to provide direction for answers or leave it up to the creativity of group members.
+To set it up, ask each team member to express their mood through a film title.
+You can provide a list of titles to guide answers or leave it up to the group members’ creativity.

 Game 4: Cross-Sketches, tackling sensitive topics head on